 4. Please submit online to gradaute admissions your most recent resume or curriculum vitae.

 5. Writing sample of your best work.
-Please submit one research paper or MA thesis under supporting documents of the graduate admissions application.
+Please submit one 20- to 25-page (plus images) research paper or portion of an MA thesis (with précis of omitted sections, as needed) under supporting documents of the graduate admissions application.
 Other acceptable papers include undergraduate essays, seminar papers, and published work.
 The graduate admissions application allows you to upload files of up to 1000 KB.
 The upload accepts most files (.doc, .pdf, etc).
 Please note that images will increase the size of your file.

 Note: If your file is larger than 1000 KB, one option is to split up the file so that each part is under 1000 KB, as long as you upload the file in consecutive slots the break won't be visible.
 Also, if it looks like you are not going to have enough slots combine the smaller files that would add up to 1000 KB so that you can free up more slots.